-SBI believes that global distribution is paramount to its growth in the next 24 months, with near-term focus on the European Union, South America and Asia.
-To achieve this international reach, SBI is planning to either partner with distributors and/or manufacturers in these international locations or create its own foreign licensed subsidiaries to transact business in the regions.
-SBI will be constantly weighing the trade-off of each option against the impact on sales volume opportunities and profitability ratios in its decision-making process.
+CWB believes that global distribution is paramount to its growth in the next 24 months, with near-term focus on the European Union, South America and Asia.
+To achieve this international reach, CWB is planning to either partner with distributors and/or manufacturers in these international locations or create its own foreign licensed subsidiaries to transact business in these regions.
+CWB will be constantly weighing the trade-off of each option against the impact on sales volume opportunities and profitability ratios in its decision-making process.
 Expansion into additional jurisdictions will be done in compliance with applicable regulatory requirements in such jurisdictions and the cost and complexity of such compliance will form part of the strategic evaluation process for any proposed expansion.
+The Company anticipates that it will make final decisions as to its proposed international expansion once its regulatory review of potential jurisdictions is complete.